-To begin with, pick whether you want a male child or female child, and accordingly pick even or odd night.
+To begin with, pick whether you want a male child or a female child, and accordingly pick an even or odd night.

-When one breathes from both his nostrils, it’s known as “Sushmana Svar” (occurs early morning or during dusk); when we breathe from left nostril, it is known as “Moon Svar”, whereas breathing from the right nostril is known as “Sun Svar”.
+When one breathes from both his nostrils, it’s known as “Sushmana Svar” (which occurs early morning or during dusk); when we breathe from the left nostril, it is known as “Moon Svar”, whereas breathing from the right nostril is known as “Sun Svar”.

 It is said that for a conception of a male offspring, the mother must lie down on the right side, due to which she will breathe from her left nostril and the father must lie down on the left side so that he breathes through the right nostril.
 When the male breathes from the right nostril, his sperm will generate a Y-chromosome that can lead to the conception of a male child.
 If you want a female child, reverse the system.

-It is important to note that to start Sun Svar, lay down approximately 15 to 20 Mts. on the left side so that the pressure of your body is on your left hand.
+It is important to note that to start Sun Svar, lay down approximately 15 to 20 minutes on the left side so that the pressure of your body is on your left hand.